 Probate refers to the legal process of determining if a will is valid, transferring property to heirs or beneficiaries, and taking care of the financial responsibilities of the person who died.
 Dealing with the courts and the property of someone who has died is very complicated and takes between 9 months to 1 ½ years, or maybe even longer.

-At Davis & Wojcik, our team of experienced Hemet and Temecula probate lawyers can navigate the complexities of the legal process.
+At Davis & Wojcik, our team of experienced Temecula probate attorneys can navigate the complexities of the legal process.
 Probate is rarely straightforward and the one thing you can expect are unexpected circumstances.
 Our lawyers can assist with lost wills, will contests, executor and trustee removals, probate petitions, creditor claims, trust administration and probate litigation.

 Davis & Wojcik understands that probate cases are extremely difficult on a family, especially because they always involve the recent death of a loved one.
 That’s why we strive to make our clients feel comfortable by providing guidance and information in every step of the probate process.